mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

 To overcome the above problem, we can use some sweet functionalities provided by the Kotlin Arrow library.
-In the set-up section, we already imported the dependency from Arrow, so we can use it in our code.
+We already imported the dependency from Arrow in the setup section, so we can use it in our code.

 The Arrow library provides a lot of functional programming constructs.
-In detail, it provides some form of monadic list-comprehension (in Scala, it's called _for-comprehension_) that allows us to write functional code in a more imperative and declarative way and avoid the nested calls.
+In detail, it provides some form of monadic list-comprehension (in Scala, it's called _for-comprehension_) that allows us to write functional code more imperatively and declaratively and avoid the nested calls.

 For nullable type, Arrow offers the `nullable` DSL.
-Inside the DSL, we have access to some useful functions, such as the `ensureNotNull` function and the `bind` extension function.
+We can access helpful functions inside the DSL, such as the `ensureNotNull` function and the `bind` extension function.
 Let's rewrite the `sumSalaries` function using the `nullable` DSL, adding a few logs that we'll use to understand what's going on:

 ```kotlin
 fun sumSalaries2(jobId1: JobId, jobId2: JobId): Double? = nullable.eager {